Have a Question

 How can I find out things to do around the stations?

 Our System Map contains some of the key attractions or points of interest within a walkable distance from each station.
+This information is available at SunRail.com by clicking on the MAP link.

 Is there parking at the stations?

-Free SunRail provided parking is available at the following suburban stations:
+FREE parking is available at the following suburban stations:

 – Lake Mary